sharedphysics/Crawwwly/README.md

 mv geckodriver /usr/local/bin/
 ```

+3. You'll also need to make sure FireFox is installed and that you've [allowed permissions](https://support.apple.com/en-us/HT202491) for the GeckoDriver to run.

 3. Install the requirements.txt file by going to your Crawwwly folder and running `pip3 install -r requirements.txt`

 ## Running Crawwwly